radapdal/process/webdevelopmentworkflow.md

 Test the criteria and do exploratory testing within the borders of the issue.
 Note scenarios tested and corresponding results.
 Add screenshots for clarity.
 After testing move the issue to its next state.

+Issues that passed all criteria will be pushed to Acceptance Ready for client UAT.
+Assign, comment, and tag the Project Manager.

 > **For acceptance**
 >
 > `QA IN PROGRESS` -> `ACCEPTANCE READY`

+Those that failed the criteria will be sent to QA Failed.
+Reassign, comment, and tag the issue developer.
+Schedule a QA Demo if necessary.

 > **Found issue in QA**
 >
 > `QA IN PROGRESS` -> `QA FAILED`

+If issue could not be tested due to circumstances, move it to Blocked and Flag it.
+Assign, comment, and tag the Project Manager accordingly.

 > **Issue is blocked**
 >
 > `QA IN PROGRESS` -> `BLOCKED`

+**QA Demo**

+If a QA Demo is deemed necessary, mostly when there are problematic results from multiple scenarios and definitions tested, communicate with the issue developer and agree upon a scheduled short meeting.
+Demonstrate the problems found and how it was achieved, discuss if this can be immediately addressed in parallel while meeting, or too big of an issue and be handled separately.
+Resolve all problems that can be resolved in this meeting and process the outstanding issues accordingly.

+**Handling missed criteria**

+Upon testing, there will also be times when a result is found not relative to the criteria being tested.
+In this case communicate the result to the issue developer, see if it is intended or not.

+- If it is intended but not in the definitions, update the definition.
+- If it is not intended but within the scope of the issue, update the definition.
+- If it is not intended and is out of scope of the issue, tag the Project Manager and request for processing.

+Comment the resolution and proceed with the testing workflow.

+## Release